 “Obey those fools?”
 Taitha asked as she snickered.
 “The council is incapable of determining the best way to handle the rabble.
 And unfortunately, they sent you after me.”

-“Hunters are powerful mages,” he said as he lifted a glowing finger.
+“Hunters are powerful mages,” he said, as he lifted a glowing finger.
 “As the individual that help craft our training, I’m surprised that you acted so foolishly.”

 Taitha pressed the stone at the nape of her neck.
-“I am well aware of your capabilities, but you’re ignorant about mine.”
+“I am well aware of your capabilities, but you’re ignorant of mine.”
 Twirling her fingers, she shifted her body weight to her toes.
 “None of those pompous fools appreciate the depth of my skill.”

 The Hunter swallowed a retort as his glowing finger brightened, turning an ominous shade of blue.